Routines are important to our efficiency throughout the day, but there needs to be a balance.

 To help you with this, I have created a set of worksheets to make this process even easier.

-Once you have the routine down-pat, feel free to add more if you feel you need or want to.
+Once you have your new morning routine down-pat, feel free to add more if you feel you need or want to.

-If you want to make the most out of your new-found routine, I also have a guide on how to set up a nighttime routine.
+If you want to make the most out of your new-found morning routine, I also have a guide on how to set up an evening routine.

 One thing that will wake you up and give you an energy boost